memgraph/docs/products/memgraph/v0.51.0/how_to_guides/use-query-modules-provided-by-memgraph.md

 ```

 Please keep in mind that after the `MATCH` clause there can be a `WHERE` clause
-with arbitrary expression to further filter matched set of results.
+with an arbitrary expression to further filter matched set of results.

 ### Low-level Optimized Graph Algorithms as Query Modules [Enterprise]